Dropped Phone on Newborn Head

 Type of Phone

-The heft, dimensions and contours of the phone, and the surface it meets when dropped all play a role in how serious an injury could get.
-Heavy phones with sharper edges are more likely to do more injury than light ones, and if dropped from greater heights or onto harder surfaces, the damage is apt to be yet greater.
+Weight, dimensions, curves, and the surface the phone hits when dropped all affect injury severity.
+Heavy phones with sharper edges are more likely to cause damage than light ones, especially if dropped from higher heights or into harder surfaces.

 Duration